What is the audit requirement for benefit plans?

 We get this question a lot.
 The instructions to the Form 5500 give the technical answer.
 However, below is a quick summary of those requirements.
-Every situation is unique.
+Every situation is unique and for 2023 Form 5500s, the DOL just updated the rules.
 If you have specific questions, please feel free to give us a call or contact us to see if we can be of assistance.
 The Department of Labor (“DOL”) has more information available at www.dol.gov/ebsa or you can call the EFAST2 Help Line at 1-866-GOEFAST (1-866-463-3278) (toll-free).

-A plan is a large plan if at the beginning of the Plan year (or first day of the Plan) the plan had 100 or more participants (or employees eligible to participate if it is a 401(k) plan, see “Who is a participant” below).
+A plan is a large plan if at the beginning of the Plan year (unless the Plan is a new Plan for which end of year counts will be used) the plan had 100 or more participants with account balances (see “Who is a participant” below).

-However, if the Plan has between 80 and 120 participants (the 80-120 Participant Rule), it may continue to file as it had the year before.
-So, assuming a calendar year, if it a Plan has 85 participants on 1/1/13 and filed as a small plan and then has 110 participants on 1/1/14 it could continue to file as a small plan (and therefore not require an audit).
+However, if the Plan has between 80 and 120 participants with account balances (the 80-120 Participant Rule), it may continue to file as it had the year before.
+So, assuming a calendar year, if a Plan has 85 participants on 1/1/22 and filed as a small plan and then has 110 participants on 1/1/23 it could continue to file as a small plan (and therefore not require an audit).

 Who is a participant?